-For any student who is subject to the 5.612 restrictions and who does not satisfy the definition of independent student in this section, the AHA will determine the income eligibility of the student's parents as follows:
+For any student who is subject to the 24 CFR 5.612 restrictions and who does not satisfy the definition of independent student in this section, the AHA will determine the income eligibility of the student's parent(s) as follows:

-- If the student's parents are married and living together, the AHA will obtain a joint income declaration and certification of joint income from the parents. - If the student's parent is widowed or single, the AHA will obtain an income declaration and certification of income from that parent. - If the student's parents are divorced or separated, the AHA will obtain an income declaration and certification of income from each parent. - If the student has been living with one of the individual's parents and has not had contact with or does not know where to contact his/her other parent, the AHA will require the student to submit a certification under penalty of perjury describing the circumstances and stating that the student does not receive financial assistance from the other parent.
+- If the student's parents are married and living together, the AHA will obtain a joint income declaration and certification of joint income from the parent(s). - If the student's parent is widowed or single, the AHA will obtain an income declaration and certification of income from that parent. - If the student's parents are divorced or separated, the AHA will obtain an income declaration and certification of income from each parent. - If the student has been living with one of the individual's parent(s) and has not had contact with or does not know where to contact the individual's other parent, the AHA will require the student to submit a certification under penalty of perjury describing the circumstances and stating that the student does not receive financial assistance from the other parent.
 The AHA will then obtain an income declaration and certification of income from the parent with whom the student has been living or had contact.

-In determining the income eligibility of the student's parents, the AHA will use the income limits for the jurisdiction in which the parents live.
+In determining the income eligibility of the student's parents, the AHA will use the income limits for the jurisdiction in which the parent(s) live.